 CHM 7820 varies Directed Research

-Other Requirements

 Qualifying Exam

 Students must successfully pass at least three of the five ACS undergraduate Chemistry proficiency exams in the subject areas of Analytical Chemistry, Biochemistry, Inorganic Chemistry, Organic Chemistry, and Physical Chemistry.
-A student may attempt each area exam three times and must score above the national norms.
+A student may attempt each area exam three times and must score above the 50th percentile of national norms.

 Promotion to Candidacy

-Before the end of the third academic semester (not counting the summer), the student should present to the Supervisory Committee a written document outlining the student’s research progress and future plans.
-This research summary is also to be presented orally to the committee, and a successful defense results in the student being promoted to candidacy for the Ph.D. degree.
+Before the end of the third semester (excluding summers), the student should present to the Supervisory Committee a written document outlining the student’s research progress and future plans.
+This research summary is also to be presented orally to the committee.
+A successful defense results in the student being promoted to candidacy for the Ph.D. degree.

 Original Research Proposal (ORP) Examination

-An original research proposal must be written and defended by the end of the student’s fifth semester (excluding summers), and after the student has already obtained Ph.D. candidacy.
+An original research proposal must be written and defended before the end of the fifth semester (excluding summers), and after the student has already obtained Ph.D. candidacy.

 Research Data Presentation

-The student must give a research data presentation to his or her Dissertation Committee preferably by the end of the fourth year (eight semesters, excluding summers), and at least one semester prior to the final oral thesis defense.
+The student must give a research data presentation to his or her Dissertation Committee, preferably by the end of the fourth year (eight semesters, excluding summers), and at least one semester prior to the final oral thesis defense.

 Publication and Presentation Requirements